Giacomo Leopardi: L'Infinito

+of the farthest horizon excludes the sight."

 Another interpretation suggests that this hill represents the heights human thought achieves, but at the top, there is a hedge that prevents one from seeing the ultimate horizon, beyond death and existence.
 Thus this hedge can be interpreted as signifying the limits of human understanding regarding human existence in the Universe.
 This is why the poem begins with "Sempre caro mi fu" which can be translated as "It was always precious for me".
 The silence is deep; when a breath of wind comes, this voice sounds like the voice of present time, and by contrast, it evokes all times past, and eternity.
 Thus, the poet's thought is overwhelmed by new and unknown suggestions, but "il naufragar m'è dolce in questo mare" ("shipwreck / seems sweet to me in this sea."
 English translation by A. S. Kline).

 The Canzoni (1820–1823)

 Leopardi returns to the evocation of ancient eras and exhorts his contemporaries to seek in the writings of the classics the noble ancient virtues.